brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 Let's start by looking at Delivery Automation

 ::: notes
-- So what is a Delivery Platform?
-- We'll start by looking at Delivery Automation
+- We'll start by looking at Delivery Automation in general
 - By this I mean, automating the process of getting source code into production
-- Let's look at some examples of delivery automations
+- Let's look at some examples of delivery automation
 :::

 ---